-The key management personnel of the trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the trust was £162,094.11 (2017: £162,375).
-This included amounts paid to J'Harts Print & Design as detailed in note 21 to the financial statements.
+The key management personnel of the Trust comprise the trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Trust was £247,199 (2018: £162,094).